mattpotato/earthquake-mapbox/README.md

 Design and build a small web application to present USGS earthquake data on a map in the browser.

+## Setup

+- Before running yarn start, insert your access token in App.tsx first.

 ## Requirements

-- Frontend logic must be handled using React.
+- Frontend logic must be handled using React. ✅
-- Use separate CSS file(s).
+- Use separate CSS file(s). ✅
-- Include a selector to view all earthquakes in the data set or filter by a specific country.
+- Include a selector to view all earthquakes in the data set or filter by a specific country. ✅
-- Clicking on an earthquake data point on the map should surface the magnitude, title, and timestamp of the earthquake in a legend and popup marker on the map.
+- Clicking on an earthquake data point on the map should surface the magnitude, title, and timestamp of the earthquake in a legend and popup marker on the map. ✅

 ## Resources